Learning to Evict from Key-Value Cache

-\paragraph{Learned Approaches.} Applying machine learning to directly optimize cache management policies is less common than heuristic approaches.
+\textbf{Learned Approaches.} Applying machine learning to directly optimize cache management policies is less common than heuristic approaches.
 While learning has been used extensively for general caching problems \citep{Afrin2024a,Shuja2020a,Wang2020b}, its application specifically to the dynamic nature of the Transformer KV cache is emerging \citep{Chari2025a,Cetin2024a,Nawrot2024a,Ge2023a}.
 Some recent works, such as Gisting Token \citep{gisting} and Activation Beacon \citep{beacon}, learn to compress context into compact summary tokens or condensed activations.
 Our work differs by learning a fine-grained ranking over all tokens rather than a summary; however, these approaches are complementary, as KVP could identify which tokens are best suited for summarization.
 Our approach is distinguished by utilizing RL to train a lightweight, per-head policy.
 A novel reward signal, the eviction error across all cache budgets, ensures robust performance under varying memory limits.
 Furthermore, the per-head rankings and future attention estimates from KVP could directly inform a dynamic, non-uniform budget allocation, a promising direction for future work.
 Closer to our setting, LOCRET~\citep{huang2025locret} injects retaining heads into each attention layer that take $[Q, K, V]$ as input; since query vectors are not stored in the KV cache, this couples eviction to the \gls{llm}'s forward pass, whereas \gls{kvs} operates solely on cached keys, values, and positions and can be applied as a drop-in post-hoc module.
 The concurrent work JudgeQ~\citep{liu2026judgeq} is methodologically the closest learned baseline: it uses the same future-attention signal as \gls{kvs}, but trains learnable query embeddings via supervised MSE regression on attention maps inside the \gls{llm}, still requiring full forward passes, while \gls{kvs} trains fully offline on pre-collected traces.
 Similar in philosophy, the concurrent work \cite{jegou2026kvzapfastadaptivefaithful} approximates KV importance scores estimated by \citep{kim2025kvzip}, that requires two LLM forward passes.